Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve

 Faith lived with Beatrice on the top floor of a beach-side apartment.
-The first floor belonged to a frat-house whose brothers streamed up exterior steps in a vertical zigzag of bed-sheet togas.
+The first floor belonged to a frat-house whose brothers streamed up the exterior steps in a vertical zigzag of bed-sheet togas.
 Dan made no conversation as he climbed.
-He instead watched the stars.
+Instead he watched the stars.

 A door burst open and a boy in a blue bed-sheet ran out to puke over the railing into the sea.
 Dan almost vomited at the sight.
 “Are these guys friends of yours?”